Jeannette Walls: Career

+Her third novel, Hang the Moon, was published in March 2023 by Scribner.
+The Washington Post noted, "The main pleasure of 'Hang the Moon' is the hairpin twists and turns of its plot, so let’s say no more about that.
+Walls has spun another rich story that spotlights, as she said in a 2023 interview, 'people with dreams and vulnerabilities, tough folk in rough situations.'
+Also, it’s a lot of fun to read."

 Personal life

 Walls married Eric Goldberg in 1988; they divorced in 1996.
 She married fellow New York writer John J. Taylor in 2002, and the couple now lives outside Culpeper, Virginia, on a 205-acre farm.

-In popular culture

-Her memoir has been adapted into a film with the same name The Glass Castle, where actress Brie Larson portrayed Walls.